Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 Hendrickson points out that, "The limited nature of the tax is not a matter of my opinion.
 In addition to the clear words of the law, dozens of United States Supreme Court rulings agree with my research and analysis, while no Supreme Court rulings support any alternative view, including the broad misunderstanding of the law the IRS likes to encourage."

 The IRS appears, at best, "conflicted".
 Even while presenting a disparaging (but carefully inaccurate) summary of 'Cracking the Code-...' on its web site and in its “lawsuit”, the agency continues to send full refunds-- Social Security and Medicare ‘contributions’ included-- to nearly everyone who files accurate returns based on what they learn by reading the book.
-Hendrickson’s web site, www.losthorizons.com, shows copies of refund checks, credits and corrected account statements amounting to over $10.18 million (as of 8/28/09) received by his readers since the book was first published.
+Hendrickson’s web site, www.losthorizons.com, shows copies of refund checks, credits and corrected account statements amounting to over $11 million (as of May 1, 2013) received by his readers since the book was first published.
 This amount, which the IRS says is a mere fraction of what it has returned to readers of Hendrickson’s book so far, continues to grow every week.

 Indeed, each and every month since the filing of this "lawsuit" more than two years ago, an average of more than $83,000.00 worth of subsequent victories have been shared with the world by upstanding CtC-educated Americans, an even higher figure than had been the case for the several years before this latest effort to suppress the book began.
 The only differences between pre- and post-"lawsuit ploy" is that now many more state governments (33, so far) have joined the feds in acknowledging the truth about the law revealed in CtC than had done so before.

-This discrepancy between rhetoric and reality is broad and consistent.
+THIS DISCREPANCY BETWEEN RHETORIC AND REALITY is broad and consistent.
 Six other "lawsuits" were announced at the same time as the one against the Hendricksons, each targeting CtC-educated filers carefully selected for their locations around the country so as to provide a pretext for a nation-wide press release on the matter.
 Two of the others targeted by this publicity campaign have stood their ground and are in the appellate courts dealing with district court rulings similar to that issued by Judge Edmunds.

 Three of the other four targets of these "lawsuits", however, surrendered to government harassment and declared that they had perjured themselves on their original filings.
 Nonetheless, although the DOJ and IRS touts these cases as "victories", the reality is that the government gratefully accepted new filings from these folks and then quickly slunk away without a backward glance.
 There have been no charges or other proceedings in connection with the repudiated original filings.
 In fact, the "righteous and victorious" feds formally agreed to take a hike in exchange for the new filings.

-Not one such "lawsuit" has since been filed against any other of the hundreds of CtC-educated filers whose upstanding victories on behalf of the rule of law are posted on losthorizons.com each and every week, or the thousands more who have enjoyed such victories without having been so generous of spirit as to share them.
+Not one such "lawsuit" has since been filed against any other of the hundreds of CtC-educated filers whose upstanding victories on behalf of the rule of law are posted on losthorizons.com each and every week, or the tens of thousands more who have enjoyed such victories without having been so generous of spirit as to share them.
 At least three of the victims of these seven "lawsuits" have gone on to secure subsequent complete refunds even after having been singled out for this "special attention".

-For a quick introduction to the truth about the tax, see www.losthorizons.com/Intro.pdf
+For a quick introduction to the truth about the tax, see www.losthorizons.com/Documents/The16th.htm

 A. The courts below have abused their discretion in the award of summary judgment to the government, and have thereby also committed an assault on the Seventh Article of Amendment to the United States Constitution.